tinel-c/ing-csv-to-ynab-csv/README.md

-# Converter from ING csv format to YNAB csv format
+# Converter from ING csv (homebank.ro) format to YNAB csv format

 # How to use